Rades98/Raduz.KafkaClient/README.md

 + publishing and consuming AVRO schema based topics easilly with mediator request and handlers
 + some logs of operations and their state

-# For more specific info chceck [this project's wiki](https://github.com/Rades98/Raduz.KafkaClient/wiki)

 # How to use

+## For more specific info about usage chceck [this project's wiki](https://github.com/Rades98/Raduz.KafkaClient/wiki)

 You can download packages from [here](https://github.com/Rades98?tab=packages) Or just install from nuget.org:
 + NuGet\Install-Package Raduz.KafkaClient.Client